isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The management API allows the issuing of specific management commands, such as statistics retrieval, reconfiguration, or shutdown.
 For more details, see :ref:`ctrl-channel`.
-Currently, the only supported communication channel type is UNIX stream socket.
+Currently, the only supported communication channel type is the UNIX stream socket.
 By default there are no sockets open; to instruct Kea to open a socket, the following entry in the configuration file can be used: